-We hypothesize that the condition (13) is the validity criterion of the QSSA for the IAZA reaction mechanism (3).
-The premise for our hypothesis is shown in FIGURE 5.
-We find that c-s phase plane trajectories approach the c-nullcline vertically and then closely follow the invariant manifold governing the steady-state kinetics in both the MM reaction mechanism (2) and IAZA reaction mechanism (3).
-In both cases, the invariant manifold is practically indistinguishable from the c-nullcline, because the reactantstationary approximation holds for the MM reaction mechanism, and the condition (13) holds for the IAZA reaction mechanism.
-Note that the QSSA approximation for the MM reaction mechanism is valid when the reactant-stationary approximation holds [34].
-We explore this hypothesis through scaling analysis [22] in the next section of this paper.
+trajectories approach the c-nullcline vertically and then closely follow the invariant manifold governing the steady-state kinetics in both the MM reaction mechanism (2) and IAZA reaction mechanism (3).
+In both cases, the invariant manifold is practically indistinguishable from the c-nullcline, because the condition (13) holds for the IAZA reaction mechanism, and the RSA holds for the MM reaction mechanism.
+In fact, for the MM reaction mechanism, the QSSA approximation is valid when the RSA holds [32].
+We inspect the hypothetical validity of RSA for the IAZA reaction mechanism through scaling analysis [22] in the next section of this paper.